Lifetime policy reuse and the importance of task capacity: Experiment setup

 The lifetime of the learner starts at $t=0$ and ends at $t=T$, where $T$ is 90 million time steps.
-The learner is equipped with a fixed set of 5 actions: $\mathcal{A}=\{\texttt{north},\texttt{east},\texttt{south},\texttt{west},\texttt{stay}\}$.
-Observations obtained from the environment consist of 11 bits of either 1 or -1, which are similar to those in POcman \citep{Veness2011}: the first four indicate for each direction in a Von Neumann-neighbourhood whether the position contains an obstacle or not; the next four check, also for each direction in a Von Neumann-neighbourhood, whether the position contains the object of interest; and the final three bits indicate whether or not the object is within a Manhattan distance of 2, 3 or 4 steps from the learner.
-After each $1000$ time steps the learner is reset to the starting location, but no terminal states exist.
-In the first $unroll=15$ time steps after being reset, any external action is chosen randomly by the learner to allow the learner to form an initial trace of observations for its policy.
+The learner's actions are $\mathcal{A}=\{\texttt{north},\texttt{east},\texttt{south},\texttt{west},\texttt{stay}\}$.
+Observations are 11-bit vectors similar to those in POcman \citep{Veness2011}: the first four indicate for each cell in a Von Neumann-neighbourhood whether it contains an obstacle or not; the next four indicate for each cell in a Von Neumann-neighbourhood whether it contains the object of interest; and the final three bits indicate whether or not the object is within a Manhattan distance of 2, 3 or 4 steps from the learner.
+There are no terminal states but the episode ends after $1000$ time steps, after which the learner is reset to the starting location.
+In the first $15$ time steps after being reset, any external action is chosen randomly by the learner to allow the learner to form an initial trace of observations for its policy.

 As in the MDP task sequences, tasks are presented in a random sequence from a uniform random distribution and each task sequence provides a unique order.
 Independent runs account for the stochasticity in the learner and environment and task order effects are minimised by spreading tasks evenly between the different task sequences.
-In the POMDP domain, each task sequence consists of 450 task-blocks with 200 episodes of the same given task and each such episode takes 1,000 time steps.
+In the POMDP domain, each task sequence consists of 450 task-blocks with 200 episodes of the same given task.